mxcl/YOLOKit/README.markdown

 YOLOKit is Forgiving
 --------------------
-YOLOKit assumes you'd rather not have crashes.
+YOLOKit assumes you’d rather not have crashes.
 Whenever possible it will behave defensively, eg. if you ask for `slice(0, 3)` and the array only has 2 items, it will return `slice(0, 2)`.